|

 Jude

-continues by saying that “they are clouds without rain, blown about by
+continues by saying that "they are clouds without rain, blown about

-Peter says that these men are “springs without water”.
-(2 Peter
+Peter says that these men are "springs without water".
+(2

-2:17) This means that these
+Peter 2:17) This means that

-men are empty and shallow.
+these men are empty and shallow.
 What

 they claim they have, they don’t have.
+Who they claim to be, they

 These

-men are also like “autumn trees without fruit, uprooted, twice dead”.
+men are also like "autumn trees without fruit, uprooted, twice

 Like

-Peter, Jude says that ‘blackest darkness” is reserved for them
+Peter, Jude says that "blackest darkness" is reserved for them

 forever.
 It seems to me that